aw-coding/pirates-prep-quiz/pirates_prep_quiz.md

  ```
 What is the purpose of this code in PirateDetail?

+--- this replaces any details about a pirate while the data is being fetched.

 Question 3

 In PirateDetail, to delete a pirate, we have a button with a listener "onClick" which triggers a function called "handleDelete".
 The handleDelete function uses a function onDelete.
 Where is it receiving onDelete from?

+--- near the top of PirateDetail:

+  const handleDelete = () => {
+    onDelete(pirate.id)
+  }

 # Bonus Points Questions